Horror films make up the most overrated genre of cinema. They are not only not scary, but also poorly written.

 But, where is the story?

-Horror films are usually too busy trying to scare people to actually focus on things which make up a good script – things like character development, and a strong plot.
+Horror films are usually too busy trying to scare people to actually focus on things that make up a good script – things like character development, and a strong plot.

 Poor horror, Exhibit A: Samara’s trick or treat scene from The Ring.